 Our resource center served 1,276 individuals in over 64 areas, including assistance with housing, rent, utilities, prescriptions, transportation, resumes, medical exams, GED classes, and obtaining identification.

-Check out our new, easy way to DONATE to Feed My Sheep!
+Check out the easy way to DONATE to Feed My Sheep!

 Triage Days are held so that the Feed My Sheep clients can have a chance to visit with any service provider they might need all under one roof.